shreeyasharma1804/notes/nginx/Nginx.md

 - If a client closes a connection due to timeout where the response was not sent, the recv() call returns 0 and nginx silently writes 499 to the logs.
 - zone: Ceates a 64 KB shared memory area named backend that all Nginx worker processes can access to store and synchronize upstream state.
 Since Nginx workers are separate processes with separate memory, without a zone each worker would maintain its own independent view of backend information such as active connection counts, failures, and load-balancing state, which could make features like max_conns inaccurate across workers.
 - default: Multiple domains might route to the same IP, thus the same nginx server.
 Each server block handles one host.
 The server block defined with default executes if no host matches
+- The default mode conenction setting for nginx to upstream is close, because this is required to keep a track of max_conns

 ### Routing